 - Sildenafil or tadalafil for impotence (erectile dysfunction).
 The dose and/or frequency of use of these medicines may need to be reduced to avoid low blood pressure (hypotension) and prolonged erection.
-You must not take ritonavir with sildenafil if you suffer from pulmonary arterial hypertension (see also 'Do not take [HA467 trade name]' above).
-Tell your health care provider if you are taking tadalafil for pulmonary arterial hypertension. - Colchicine (for gout) in patients who do not have kidney and/or liver problems.
-Ritonavir may raise the blood levels of this medicine.
-Your health care provider may need to reduce the dose of colchicine or temporarily stop your treatment with colchicine.
-You must not take ritonavir with colchicine if you have kidney and/or liver problems (see also 'Do not take [HA467 trade name]' above). - Digoxin (heart medicine).
-Your health care provider may need to adjust the dose of digoxin and monitor you while you are taking digoxin and [HA467 trade name] in order to avoid heart problems. - Hormonal contraceptives containing ethinyl oestradiol as ritonavir may reduce the effectiveness of these medicines.
+You must not take ritonavir with sildenafil if you suffer from pulmonary arterial hypertension (see also 'Do not take [HA565 trade name]' above).
+Tell your health care provider if you are taking tadalafil for pulmonary arterial hypertension. - Colchicine (for gout) as ritonavir may raise the blood levels of this medicine.
+You must not take ritonavir with colchicine if you have kidney and/or liver problems (see also 'Do not take [HA565 trade name]' above). - Digoxin (heart medicine).
+Your health care provider may need to adjust the dose of digoxin and monitor you while you are taking digoxin and [HA565 trade name] in order to avoid heart problems. - Hormonal contraceptives containing ethinyl oestradiol as ritonavir may reduce the effectiveness of these medicines.
 It is recommended that a condom or other non-hormonal method of contraception is used instead.
 You may also notice irregular uterine bleeding if you are taking this type of hormonal contraceptive with ritonavir. - Atorvastatin or rosuvastatin (for high cholesterol) as ritonavir may raise the blood levels of these medicines.
-Talk to your health care provider before you take any cholesterol-reducing medicines with [HA467 trade name] (see also 'Do not take [HA467 trade name]' above). - Steroids (e.g., dexamethasone, fluticasone propionate, prednisolone, triamcinolone) as ritonavir may raise the blood levels of these medicines which may lead to Cushing's syndrome (development of a rounded face) and reduce production of the hormone cortisol.
+Talk to your health care provider before you take any cholesterol-reducing medicines with [HA565 trade name] (see also 'Do not take [HA565 trade name]' above). - Steroids (e.g. dexamethasone, fluticasone propionate, prednisolone, triamcinolone) as ritonavir may raise the blood levels of these medicines which may lead to Cushing's syndrome (development of a rounded face) and reduce production of the hormone cortisol.
 Your health care provider may wish to reduce the steroid dose or monitor your side effects more closely. - Trazodone (a medicine for depression) as unwanted effects like nausea, dizziness, low blood pressure and fainting can occur when taken with ritonavir. - Rifampicin and saquinavir (used for tuberculosis and HIV, respectively) as serious liver damage can occur when taken with ritonavir. - Bosentan, riociguat (used for pulmonary arterial hypertension) as ritonavir may increase the blood levels of this medicine.

-There are medicines that may not be mixed with [HA467 trade name] because their effects could increase or decrease when taken together.
+There are medicines that may not be mixed with [HA565 trade name] because their effects could increase or decrease when taken together.
 In some cases your doctor may need to perform certain tests, change the dose or monitor you regularly.
 This is why you should tell your health care provider if you are taking any medicines, including those you have bought yourself or herbal products, but it is especially important to mention these:

-- amphetamine or amphetamine derivatives; - antibiotics (e.g., erythromycin, clarithromycin); - anticancer treatments (e.g., abemaciclib; afatinib, apalutamide, ceritinib, encorafenib, dasatinib, ibrutinib, nilotinib, venetoclax(for patients who are already on stable venetoclax dose), vincristine, vinblastine); - medicines used to treat low blood platelet count (e.g., fostamatinib); - anticoagulants (e.g., rivaroxaban, vorapaxar, warfarin); - antidepressants (e.g. amitriptyline, desipramine, fluoxetine, imipramine, nefazodone, nortriptyline, paroxetine, sertraline, trazodone);
+- amphetamine or amphetamine derivatives; - antibiotics (e.g. erythromycin, clarithromycin); - anticancer treatments (e.g. abemaciclib; afatinib, apalutamide, ceritinib, encorafenib, dasatinib, ibrutinib, nilotinib, venetoclax, vincristine, vinblastine); - medicines used to treat low blood platelet count (e.g. fostamatinib); - anticoagulants (e.g. rivaroxaban, vorapaxar, warfarin); - antidepressants (e.g. amitriptyline, desipramine, fluoxetine, imipramine, nefazodone, nortriptyline, paroxetine, sertraline, trazodone); - antifungals (e.g. ketoconazole, itraconazole); - antihistamines (e.g. loratidine, fexofenadine); - antiretroviral medicines including HIV-protease inhibitors (amprenavir, atazanavir, darunavir, fosamprenavir, indinavir, nelfinavir, saquinavir, tipranavir) non-nucleoside reverse transcriptase inhibitors (NNRTI) (delavirdine, efavirenz, nevirapine), and others (didanosine, maraviroc, raltegravir, zidovudine):